This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Updated: 23rd March 2021

-So, forget the chain-hotels to typical accommodation ideas, and opt for something a little bit different instead.
+So, forget the chain hotels and typical accommodation ideas and opt for something a little bit different instead.

 Stay in a lighthouse on the South West Coast 300

 While the islands and the highlands often get the most attention when it comes to Scotland road trips, the borders region and area below Edinburgh and Glasgow are more than worthy of their own trip.